Office project training program. Microsoft Project Online Training

 a.
 Working with baselines and intermediate plans

 b.
-Input of actual parameters
+Entering actual parameters

-All you need to do is register.
+All you have to do is register.

 1 Introduction from Vladimir Ivanov

-2 INTRODUCTION TO THE BASICS OF PROJECT MANAGEMENT
+2 INTRODUCTION TO PROJECT MANAGEMENT FUNDAMENTALS

 3 PLANNING TECHNIQUE